conda/actions/check-cla/README.md

           # (default: secrets.GITHUB_TOKEN)
           token:
           # [required]
-          # Label to apply to contributor's PR once CLA is singed
+          # Label to apply to contributor's PR once CLA is signed
           label:

           # Upstream repository in which to create PR